-Undergraduate and Graduate Programmes-Academic Policies and Regulations
+All Programmes Chapter 13 - Academic Policies and Regulations

-Academic Policies and Regulations-Undergraduate and Graduate Programmes Change in Registration Status Leave of Absence and Resumption Withdrawal from a Programme Exiting With Associate (Terminal) Degree Transferring Between Programmes Cancellation of Registration for a Semester Re-entry to a Programme Add Drop Policy Attendance Policy Academic Probation Policy Time Limit for Programme Completion
+Chapter 13- Academic Policies and Regulations- All Programmes

+Change in Registration Status

+Leave of Absence and Resumption

+Withdrawal from a Programme

+Exiting With Associate (Terminal) Degree

+Transferring Between Programmes

+Cancellation of Registration for a Semester

+Resumption/Re-entry to a Programme

+Add Drop Policy

+Attendance Policy

+Academic Probation Policy

+Time Limit for Programme Completion

 Change in Registration Status- Students electing to change their prescribed programme of study, the mode of study or campus must have formal approval from the Head of Department and the Registry.
-The required request form must be completed for approval.
+The Request for Transfer must be completed for approval.
 This applies to the following changes in status: